ax.benchmark

 • num_trials – Simply the num_trials of the BenchmarkProblem created.

-• name – This and the following arguments are all passed to BenchmarkProblem if specified and populated with reasonable defaults otherwise.
+• name – Will be passed to BenchmarkProblem if specified and populated with reasonable defaults otherwise.

 • observe_noise_sd – Whether the standard deviation of the observation noise is observed or not (in which case it must be inferred by the model).
 This is separate from whether synthetic noise is added to the problem, which is controlled by the noise_std of the test problem.